cloudfoundry/uaa/README.md

     client-id: vmc
     token-id: 90162e5c-228d-4620-b457-83e2d591eedf

-### Demo of command line usage against e.g. cloudfoundry.com
+### Demo of command line usage on cloudfoundry.com

 The same command line example should work against a UAA running on cloudfoundry.com (except for the token decoding bit because you won't